brianary/scripts/README.md

 - **New-DbProviderObject.ps1**: Create a common database object.
 - **Optimize-Path.ps1**: Sorts, prunes, and normalizes both user and system Path entries.
 - **Read-Choice.ps1**: Returns choice selected from a list of options.
-- **Remove-Xml.ps1**: Removes a node specified by XPath from an XML file.
+- **Remove-Xml.ps1**: Removes a node found by Select-Xml from its XML document.
 - **Repair-DatabaseConstraintNames.ps1**: Finds database constraints with system-generated names and gives them deterministic names.
-- **Select-XmlNodeValue.ps1**: Returns the node value in XML using a given XPath expression.
+- **Select-XmlNodeValue.ps1**: Returns the value of an XML node found by Select-Xml.
 - **Send-SeqEvent.ps1**: Send an event to a Seq server.
 - **Send-SeqScriptEvent.ps1**: Sends an event from a script to a Seq server, including script info.
 - **Send-SqlReport.ps1**: Execute a SQL statement and email the results.
+- **Set-XmlAttribute.ps1**: Adds an XML attribute to an XML element found by Select-Xml.
+- **Set-XmlNodeValue.ps1**: Sets the value of a node found by Select-Xml.
 - **Show-CertificatePermissions.ps1**: Shows the permissions of a certificate's private key file.
 - **Test-Interactive.ps1**: Determines whether both the user and process are interactive.
 - **Test-NewerFile.ps1**: Returns true if the difference file is newer than the reference file.